dy1io/hassio-addons/README.md

-# Hass.io Add-ons by dy1io
+# Home Assistant Add-ons by dy1io

 ## About

-These are a collection of add-ons for Hass.io that I've either built myself or modified from another source to serve my needs.
+These are a collection of add-ons for Home Assitant that I've either built myself or modified from another source to serve my needs.
 Add-ons found here are typically born out of my own needs, but I publish them here in case anyone else finds them useful.

-## Caution

-I am not a professional developer and developing Hass.io addons is a way for me to learn more about the development process.
-There is a lot of experimentation and learning on my part, particularly with GitHub Actions and CI/CD.
+These are available for use **at your own risk**.
+I try my best to ensure everything works, but there are no guarantees of support, functionality, or that they will be free of bugs, even catastrophic.

 ## Installation

-Add the repository url listed below to your Hass.io Add-On Store tab in Home Assistant.
+Add the repository url listed below to your Supervisor Add-on Store tab in Home Assistant.

 ```txt